zjthom3/MonteSight-1-Year-Stock-Path-Forecaster/README.md

    ```bash
    streamlit run app.py
    ```

+### Optional: AI summary
+- Enter your OpenAI API key in the sidebar (or set `OPENAI_API_KEY` in a `.env` file) to get a concise AI-generated narrative interpretation of the simulation outputs.
+Without a key, the app shows the built-in summary.

 ## How the simulation works
 1. Download historical prices (default 5 years) and compute daily log returns.